 Second, most of what applies to the App Store will apply to the Play Store as well.

 We’re not really dealing in different software, we’re dealing with the psychology of what makes people see something and think ‘yes, that is the app for me.’

-In a hyper-saturated market, that is absolutely golden. (that said there are of course some technical differences – there’s a nice breakdown here.)
+In a hyper-saturated market, that is absolutely golden. (that said there are of course some technical differences)

-That’s a lot do do, and not a lot of space to do it in, so you’d best get cracking.
+That’s a lot to do, and not a lot of space to do it in, so you’d best get cracking.

 “Can’t mention this enough: For web/UI designers, Placeit is a great online tool”